The

 Power to Weight:

-output of 35kw would seem to indicate that the Tenere
+would seem to indicate that the Tenere XT660Z

-XT660Z is underpowered as it has been suggested.
-However,
+is underpowered as it has been suggested.
+However, it

 to complain about.